TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 Steps:
 * Go to the Shop Page
-* Expand the Click menu and choose "Delete Item" option.
+* Expand the Click menu and choose the "Delete Item" option.
     ![Delete Product](documentation/testing/delete_product01.jpg)

 Expected result:
 * A confirmation toast box should be displayed
-* The products should disapear from the Shop Page.
+* The products should disappear from the Shop Page.
     ![Delete Product](documentation/testing/delete_product02.jpg)

 ### **Register an account**

-This function available for every user.
+This function is available for every user.

 Steps:
 * Expand the "Account" tab in the Page Navigation Bar and choose "Register" option.
     ![Register](documentation/testing/register01.jpg)
-* Fill up the form and submit it by clicking "Sign Up" button.
+* Fill up the form and submit it by clicking the "Sign Up" button.
     ![Register](documentation/testing/register02.jpg)
-  Not entering values in to the required fields results with displaying a warning message.
+  Not entering values into the required fields results in displaying a warning message.
     ![Sign up warning](documentation/testing/empty_signup.jpg)

 Expected result:
-* A info box should display an information that the confirmation email was sent to the user.
+* An info box should display information that the confirmation email was sent to the user.
     ![Register](documentation/testing/register03.jpg)
-* An email with the verification link should be posted to the users inbox.
+* An email with the verification link should be posted to the user's inbox.
     ![Register](documentation/testing/register04.jpg)
     ![Register](documentation/testing/register05.jpg)
-* Clicking the link should verify the new user and Information box should be displayed.
+* Clicking the link should verify the new user and the information box should be displayed.
     ![Register](documentation/testing/register06.jpg)
     ![Register](documentation/testing/register07.jpg)